-- (135) Article 19 of the Proposal (Article 20 of the amended Proposal) specifies publication requirements to promote the objective of transparency and reliability of information on forward capacity allocation pursuant to Article 3(f) of the FCA Regulation. - (136) In order to enhance transparency and reliability of the provided information, ACER has amended Article 19 of the Proposal, taking into account the relevant recommendations of the Core regulatory authorities provided in the non-paper.
-In Article 20 of the amended Proposal, ACER has listed the most relevant information to be published by the Core TSOs, also requiring the publication of a handbook to facilitate stakeholders' understanding of the published data. - (137) Article 20 of the Proposal (Article 21 of the amended Proposal) specifies the monitoring arrangements and reporting to the Core regulatory authorities.
-ACER has improved the proposed monitoring framework by removing the obsolete requirements, such as PTDF sensitivity threshold, and adding the provisions on the annual monitoring report. - (138) ACER has also deleted paragraph (7) of Article 19 of the Proposal, relating to situations where no capacity can be allocated to the monthly auctions.
-With the introduction of the minimum RAM in the monthly time frame, such situation is no longer expected. - 6.2.6.4 Reviews and updates - (139) Article 18 of the Proposal sets out the conditions for reviews and updates of the LT CCM.
+- (153) Article 20 of the Proposal (Article 21 of the amended Proposal) specifies the monitoring arrangements and reporting to the Core regulatory authorities.
+ACER has improved the proposed monitoring framework by removing the obsolete requirements, such as PTDF sensitivity threshold, and adding the provisions on the annual monitoring report. - (154) ACER has also deleted paragraph (7) of Article 19 of the Proposal, relating to situations where no capacity can be allocated to the monthly auctions.
+With the introduction of the minimum RAM in the monthly time frame, such situation is no longer expected.

+6.2.6.4 Reviews and updates

+- (155) Article 18 of the Proposal sets out the conditions for reviews and updates of the LT CCM.
 ACER has amended this Article to bring it in line with the requirements of Article 27(4) of the CACM Regulation (referred to in Article 21(3) of the FCA Regulation) and to promote transparency and reliability of information in line with Article 3(f) of the FCA Regulation.
 The amended Article 18 provides for the necessary reviews of the inputs to the long-term capacity calculation, including the time reviews and a procedure in case of possible updates.
-ACER has also provided the possibility for the Core TSOs and the CCC to revise the methodology 18 months after its full implementation, and if relevant, to submit a proposal for its amendment. - (140) In line with the non-paper of the Core regulatory authorities, ACER has added paragraph (8) in Article 18 of the amended Proposal, specifying the deadline for the application of CGMES format. - 6.2.7 Implementation timescale and expected impact on the objectives of the FCA Regulation - (141) The Proposal meets the requirement of Article 4(8) of the FCA Regulation related to the implementation timescale.
-Article 21 of the Proposal provides a timescale of 5 years for the implementation of the LT CCM, split into implementation phases. - (142) However, as noted in paragraph (13), the Core regulatory authorities are of the view that the proposed timescale of 5 years is excessively long.
-Taking into account the Core regulatory authorities' view, and considering the required developments and the experience with the flow-based approach acquired in the day-ahead time frame, ACER has shortened the proposed implementation timeline to 3 years, specifying that the first long-term auctions to be implemented are yearly flow-based auction for 2025, and the monthly flow-based auction for January 2025.
+ACER has also provided the possibility for the Core TSOs and the CCC to revise the methodology 18 months after its full implementation, and if relevant, to submit a proposal for its amendment. - (156) In line with the non-paper of the Core regulatory authorities, ACER has added paragraph (8) in Article 18 of the amended Proposal, specifying the deadline for the application of CGMES format. - 6.2.7 Implementation timescale and expected impact on the objectives of the FCA Regulation - (157) The Proposal meets the requirement of Article 4(8) of the FCA Regulation related to the implementation timescale.
+Article 21 of the Proposal provides a timescale of 5 years for the implementation of the LT CCM, split into implementation phases. - (158) However, as noted in paragraph (15), the Core regulatory authorities are of the view that the proposed timescale of 5 years is excessively long.
+Taking into account the Core regulatory authorities' view, and considering the required developments and the experience with the flow-based approach acquired in the day-ahead time frame, ACER has shortened the proposed implementation timeline, specifying that the first long-term auctions to be implemented are yearly flow-based auction for 2025, and the monthly flow-based auction for January 2025.
 Any eventual delay in the implementation of either of these auctions for whichever reason, should not delay the implementation of the other auction.

-(143) The Proposal meets the requirement of Article 4(8) of the FCA Regulation to provide a description of the expected impact of the Core LT CCM on the objectives of the FCA Regulation.
-This impact is described in Recitals (3) to (9) of the Proposal.23
+(159) The Proposal meets the requirement of Article 4(8) of the FCA Regulation to provide a description of the expected impact of the Core LT CCM on the objectives of the FCA Regulation.
+This impact is described in Recitals (3) to (9) of the Proposal.28